onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 ### 5.3 Interpretive note

 These counterfactual worlds do not attempt to prove or disprove BSD.
+They live entirely inside the TU effective layer and are not ontological claims about reality.

 They specify how a TU encoding would observe different family level patterns of rank, leading term, and local behaviour in scenarios where BSD is true or false, while staying strictly at the level of effective observables and tension.